connectrpc/connect-swift/Tests/UnitTests/README.md

 # UnitTests

-This directory contains categorizations of `XCTest` cases to validate various library and plugin behaviors.
+This directory contains categorizations of `XCTestCase` classes to validate various library and plugin behaviors.